 The best swimming is at Ellery Creek Big Hole and Ormiston if it’s warm enough to swim during your visit.
 Glen Helen Gorge is also a good option for swimming if you’re looking for somewhere a little quieter.
 When it comes to lookouts, other than Ormiston Gorge, it’s worth a climb to the top at Serpentine Gorge for stunning views of the main range as well as up the gorge itself.

-Most of the walks in the area are reasonably short (many of them are less than 1km) and easy to moderate difficulty.
+Most of the walks in the area are reasonably short (many of them are less than 1km) and have easy to moderate difficulty.
 The West MacDonnell Ranges is also home to the famous Larapinta Trail for the more adventurous.
 This 223km multi-day hike traces its way along the northern side of the range.
 As it visits all of the easily accessible attractions along the way, it can be completed with assistance from others in your travel party.
 Alternatively, there are companies set up to support hikers.

 If you’re planning on a multi-day visit to the area, there are multiple camping options available to suit tent, car-based, camper trailer, and caravan camping.
-We loved free bush camping during our visit, and it remains as some of our favourite camping to date.
+We loved free bush camping during our visit, and it remains some of our favourite camping to date.
 Our picks were Hugh River and Finke 2-mile (one of our top 3 campsites in 2021) camping areas; you need to be self-contained for these sites as there are no facilities.
 The national park offers camping at Ellery Creek Big Hole, Ormiston Gorge, and Redbank Gorge, which all have basic facilities.
-Ormiston Gorge camping area also has showers, flushing toilets, and a small kiosk.
+Ormiston Gorge’s camping area also has showers, flushing toilets, and a small kiosk.
 Glen Helen Lodge is your only option if you’re looking for motel-style or caravan park sites.